RicardoBharat01/RicardoBharatHonours/README.md

 Git Repository contains Source Code(for Actual Real Time System as well as the System working on a Sample Video) for System and Model Construction, Dataset used for Model Construction and other files needed to run the source code in Python Enviroment.

-OneDrive Shared Folder contains the .exe Application files(Actual Real Time System as well as the System working on a Sample Video) of the System and other files needed to run the Application.
+OneDrive Shared Folder contains the .exe Application files(Actual Real Time System as well as the System working on a Sample Video) of the System and other files needed to run the Application. and my other files  for project

 ## A. Git Repository
 Available At: